 A Safer Alternative

-The above procedure exposes private keys to a network-connected computer.
+The above procedure exposes private keys on a network-connected computer.
 To avoid this unsafe practice, an alternative signing procedure can be used.
-This procedure is identical to the original, except that the signing step is performed on an offline computer.
+It’s identical to the original, except that the signing step is performed on an offline computer.

-To run Coinbin offline, boot into an offline session.
+To run Coinbin offline, boot into an offline session such as Tails.
 Open your removable medium and extract the Coinbin archive.
 Coinbin can be run offline by clicking on the file named

 index.html in the

 Using this setup, transactions can be created online, saved to a removable medium, signed offline, then published online.
 To minimize the risk of obtaining a malicious copy of Coinbin that re-routes payments, transactions can be independently parsed and validated using a block explorer.
-For example, Blockr can decode and check a transaction before publication from its Raw transaction push page.
+For example, Blockchain and Blockcypher can decode and check a transaction before publication.